 Okay.
 All right, here we go.

 [Mark] How about these are even more accurate.

 I would assume so.
 They fly a lot harder and further I'll tell you that much.

 That's it, man.
 Wow, Yeah.
 Those things you can just tell the velocity how straight those things fly, would highly suggest the T15 for any of you guys out there that are scenario players, mag fed guys that are looking for a realistic one-to-one ratio of the AR rifle platform.
 This thing is awesome.
-First strike coming with the 13 cubic inch tank.
-It's got the adjustable Buttstock back here.
-It does have the two pins you can take a part the bottom half of the receiver like a real AR rifle, everything Picatinny rails, the barrel, can't say enough about it.
+First Strike coming with the 13 cubic inch tank.
+It's got the adjustable buttstock back here.
+It does have the two pins you can take apart the bottom half of the receiver like a real AR rifle, everything Picatinny rails, the barrel, can't say enough about it.
 And like I said earlier in the video, I think they're making an adapter where you can make it hopper fed if you want it to go that route as well.
-So hit up the shop guys, lonewolfpaintball.com.
-And this is the first strike T15 rifle as you guys saw this thing is extremely accurate and very, very nice.
+So hit up the shop guys, Lone Wolf Paintball.
+And this is the First Strike T15 rifle as you guys saw this thing is extremely accurate and very, very nice.

-Says can I connect my Spire IV to my CS2 pro?
+[Mark] Says can I connect my Spire IV to my CS2 Pro?

 You can.
 But right now I think they're still in the process of getting those platforms to work together.
 So it's an option.
 It is available through the planet eclipse app and obviously the technology built within the Spire IV has it, but I don't think they perfected it currently, but I know it's upcoming.